KULeuven-Diepenbeek/appdev-course/content/android/fragments.md

 </androidx.constraintlayout.widget.ConstraintLayout>
 ```

 Note the `app:navGraph` property, which points to the first XML file.
-Do not forget to add the necessary Gradle dependencies, as the navigation components reside in separate library files: see the getting started link from `developer.android.com`.
+Do not forget to add the necessary Gradle dependencies, as the navigation components reside in separate library files: see [the getting started link](https://developer.android.com/guide/navigation/navigation-getting-started) from the Android Developers Guide.

 #### Putting it all together